britive/terraform-provider-britive/docs/resources/profile_session_attribute.md

 ## Attribute Reference

-In addition to the above arguments, the following attribute is exported.
+In addition to the above arguments, the following attributes are exported.

 * `id` - An identifier of the resource with the format `paps/{{profileID}}/session-attributes/{{sessionAttributeID}}`

+* `attribute_schema_id` - The identifier of the attribute associated with the profile.

 ## Import